Blog General

 Push Notification Graph CleverTap

 We have found that Android users are most likely to open push notifications sent by apps in the Deals and Coupons category.
-For apps in Food and Delivery category, the CTR on a push notification is highest if the number of words is between 7 to 45 characters.
+For apps in Food and Delivery category, the CTR is highest if the push notification character limit is between 7 to 45 characters.

 [bctt tweet=”Data driven push notifications increase DAUs, shorten session interval & increase conversion rates.”]